 Getting support from family and friends can help you immensely when trying to reduce your sodium intake.

-Work together to come up with fun, low-sodium recipes, or have a potluck dinner where everyone brings a new, sodium-free dish to share.
+Work together to come up with fun, low-sodium recipes, or have a potluck dinner where everyone brings a new, low-sodium dish to share.

-Opt out of daily trips to grab fast-food and weekly dinner dates out at restaurants and instead enjoy more meals with your loved ones at home, where you can work on meeting your health goals together.
-Sodium is not required!
+Opt out of daily trips to grab fast food and weekly dinner dates at restaurants and instead enjoy more meals with your loved ones at home, where you can work on meeting your health goals together.
+Added salt is not required!

 Its an informative article, Thank you for sharing it.